 - Rallentando – slowing down.
 Often abbreviated rall.

 - Ritardando – slowing down, but not as pronounced as rallentando.
 Often abbreviated as rit.

 - Ritenuto – immediately slowing down.
 Ritenuto can be abbreviated as rit. or riten.

 - Accelerando – speeding up.
 Often abbreviated accel.

-Hopefully now you have an adequate answer to the question of what is tempo?
+Hopefully now you have an adequate answer to the question of what is tempo and how to apply it to your piano keys.
 Tempo is how musicians refer to the speed and often the feeling of a particular piece of music.
 Traditionally, tempo markings in music are given in Italian, but they are also common in French, German, English, and just about every other language.

 Skoove is here to help you on your journey to learn all the hidden mysteries of music!
 There are many terms in music that can be difficult to understand, but with Skoove’s online piano lessons, learning music is fun and easy.